djalbat/murmuration/README.md

 * [Murmuration-MariaDB](https://github.com/djalbat/murmuration-mariadb)
 * [Murmuration-PostGreSQL](https://github.com/djalbat/murmuration-postgresql)

-This readme file pertains to both, although there are specific instructions for each of the above in their own readme files.
+This readme file pertains to both, although there are specific instructions for each of the above in their respective readme files.

-Murmuration is meant to be used as alternative to a database [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).
-It is deliberately simple and low level.
-It provides no more than the bare minimum functionality needed to connect to a database and generate statements to be executed in the context of transactions.
+Murmuration can be used as alternative to a database [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).
+It is deliberately simple and low level in the sense that it provides no more than the bare minimum functionality needed to connect to a database and generate statements to be executed ideally in the context of transactions.

-There is also some adjunct migration functionality, that may or may not suit your use case.
-If used as prescribed then it will guarantee that a Node application remains in line with its database, as the latter will be migrated if needed each time the former is deployed.
+There is also some adjunct migration functionality that may or may not suit your use case.
+If used as prescribed then it guarantees that an application remains in line with its database, as the latter will be migrated if needed each time the former is deployed.

 ## Installation